superfly/docs/machines/index.html.md

    already assembled; we're just booting.
 Usually this takes _well under a second_.

 3. You're done with the Fly Machine, so you stop it with a [Stop Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_stop), or
-  `flyctl machines stop`.
+  `fly machine stop`.
 The VM shuts down.
 The Machine is in `stopped` state.
 Its components are still assembled on our worker host, ready to start back up; if you want to do that, `GOTO 2`.

 4. You're tired of the Fly Machine, and want it to go away.
 Send a [Delete Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_delete), or